gonzalo-munillag/Cloud_Development_Portfolio/Monolith_to_Microservices_at_Scale/Automation_Kubernetes_Production.md

 When used as configurations, they are often interchangeable.
 The examples below show how a YAML file can be represented as JSON.

+Environment Variables

+Environment variables are a useful way to handle variables that shouldn’t be hard-coded into our application.
+These values are often credentials that shouldn’t be stored in the code.
+Environment Variables with Travis

+Travis provides a way to set environment variables without having them exposed.
+These values will be used during the Travis build process.

+    In your TravisCI dashboard, navigate to a repository Navigate to the Settings screen
+    Set values in Environment Variables

+Different phases of our software development lifecycle can take advantage of environment variables.
+Travis, our tool for CI, enables us to set environment variables on a per-repository basis in the settings.

 # Kubernetes

 # Production